pjireland/olympic-coast-treks/README.md

 # Olympic Coast Treks

-The `olympic-coast-treks` package provides a frontend (TODO) and backend for planning multi-night backpacking treks along the the Olympic Coast in Washington, taking into account route information, tide levels, tidal restrictions, and sunrise and sunset times.
+The `olympic-coast-treks` package provides a frontend and backend for planning multi-night backpacking treks along the the Olympic Coast in Washington, taking into account route information, tide levels, tidal restrictions, and sunrise and sunset times.